When Is Good Good Enough?

 It is better because, (1) because man is weak,—but God is Almighty; (2) because man is selfish,—but God is benevolent; (3) because man is often faithless and deceitful,—God never; (4) because there are emergencies, as death, in which man cannot aid us, however faithful, kind, and friendly he may be,—but there are no circumstances in this life, and none in death, where God cannot assist us; and (5) because the ability of man to help us pertains at best only to the present life—the power of God will be commensurate with eternity.Albert Barnes found in the Treasury of David: Psalm 118:9

 God is more than enough.

 But when our good is not good enough, God is more than enough.
-So often we tend to limit God by thinking of only one name for God, or one attribute of God.
-But if we could stop to think of all that God’s name entails and ponder His attributes we may have a new vision of who He really is and what He can do for us.
-The more intimate we are with the Lord, the firmer will our trust be.
+So often, we tend to limit God by thinking of only one name for God or one attribute of God.
+But if we could stop to think of all that God’s name entails and ponder His attributes, we may have a new vision of who He is and what He can do for us.
+The more intimate we are with the Lord, the firmer our trust will be.

 And they that know thy name will put their trust in thee: for thou Lord, hast not forsaken them that seek thee.Psalm 9:10 KJV

 God is trustworthy.

 What is the truth about God?
 Realizing who God is and all the attributes that belong to Him, one would be foolish not to trust Him.
 The Lord has not forsaken those that seek Him.
 He is anxious to help, He wants to help, but by not seeking Him, we don’t give Him a chance.
 We must seek Him to know Him.
 He has given us all that He feels we need to know about Him, and when we seek and find all these things, we would not want to do anything but trust Him.
 God is trustworthy.